SimplyPhy/P6_FeedReaderTesting/README.md

 ##Project 6 for Udacity Front-End Nanodegree

 ####Assignment:
-Use Jasmine to run specified tests on a supplied RSS feed-reading app to ensure the app is functioning the way the original developer intended.
+Use Jasmine to run specified tests on an existing RSS feed-reading app to ensure it's functioning the way the original developer intended.

 ####Instructions to run:
 <ol>